GeekyAnts/nativebase-docs/docs/overlay.md

 title: Overlay
 ---

-The overlay is the fundamental component for positioning and controlling new components on top of existing ones.
+`Overlay` is the fundamental component for positioning and controlling new components on top of existing ones.

 ## Import